Print Farm Throughput Calculator

 Optimize Parts Per Bed

-Maximizing the number of parts you can safely and efficiently nest on a single print bed significantly boosts throughput without increasing machine count.
-Experiment with layout software to find optimal configurations.
+Maximizing the number of parts you can safely nest on a single print bed significantly boosts throughput without increasing machine count.
+With the default settings, changing parts per bed from 1 to 3 would triple weekly output from 280 to 840 prints.

 Prioritize Preventative Maintenance